What we know about the Tufts University PhD student detained by federal agents

 Detained in Louisiana

+The next morning, Ozturk was flown to southern Louisiana where she is being detained.

+Throughout that period of time, Ozturk was not charged or given the opportunity to speak with a lawyer, according to the statement.

-After she was detained on Tuesday, Ozturk’s attorney filed a petition in federal district court in Boston challenging the legality of her detention and asking she not be moved out of Massachusetts.
+Following her detainment, Khanbabai filed a petition in federal district court in Boston, challenging the legality of her detention and asking she not be moved out of Massachusetts.

 “(Ozturk) shall not be moved outside the District of Massachusetts without first providing advance notice of the intended move,” District Judge Indira Talwani, an Obama appointee, wrote Tuesday in an order.

-But she already had been transferred to the South Louisiana ICE Processing Center in Basile, a Department of Homeland Security spokesperson said Wednesday.
+The government must respond to the motion no later than Friday, Talwani said.

-Ozturk was already detained outside Massachusetts when federal officials got the court’s order, government attorney Mark Sauter said in a court filing Thursday morning, CNN affiliate WFXT reported.
+However, Ozturk was already detained outside Massachusetts when federal officials got the court’s order, government attorney Mark Sauter said in a court filing Thursday morning.

+She is scheduled to face an initial hearing in removal proceedings April 7 in Louisiana, according to an amended petition filed Friday.

+Her attorneys have asked a federal court in Massachusetts to assert jurisdiction over her case and release her on bail as the litigation moves forward.

 Ozturk is now the third international student known to be transferred to Louisiana after being detained by federal officers.
 Khalil and Georgetown fellow Badar Khan Suri were both transferred to an ICE detention facility in Jena.